 CBDA – Cannabidiolic Acid

 CBDA or cannabidiolic acid is the acidic form of CBD and isn’t psychoactive.
-This compound is prevalent in any marijuana or hemp strain high in CBD.
-The acidic form CBDA becomes CBD when decarboxylated.
-CBDA has an impact on the human body.
+This compound is prevalent in any marijuana or hemp strain high in CBD in the early stages of plant growth.
+But the acidic CBDA converts to CBD when decarboxylated.
+(Exposure to heat or sunlight.)